 I’m Ryan, a world traveling adventurer who enjoys road trips, mountains, mother nature, and new places.

-I spent five years working on the the Hill covering a myriad of different policy issues for a senior member of Congress.
+I spent five years working on the the Hill covering a myriad of different policy issues for a senior member of Congress, but my favorite was working on environmental policy.

-When my boss decided to retire instead of run for reelection, I figured this would be as good a time as any to take a ‘mini-retirement’ and spend some time on the road climbing, backpacking, and exploring America’s most spectacular nature areas.
+But when my boss decided to retire instead of run for reelection, I figured I wasn’t getting any younger and that this would be as good a time as any to take a ‘mini-retirement’ to spend some time on the road climbing, backpacking, and exploring America’s most spectacular nature areas.

 Multiple people warned me when I set out down this path that I wouldn’t want to go back to the traditionally working world.
 They were right.